arnavdeore/Stock-Market-Data-Analysis/README.md

     18. 52-Week Low: The lowest stock price in the last 52 weeks.
     19. Beta: A measure of the stock's volatility in the market.
     20. Market Cap: The total market capitalization of the company.
-    21. PE Ratio: The price-to-earnings ratio, a measure of the price paid for a share relative to the earnings of the company.
+    21. PE Ratio: The price-to-earnings ratio measures the price paid for a share relative to the company's earnings.

 ---
 ## 🏆 Key Findings